ucldc/potto-loris/README.md

 `SOURCE_ROOT` s3:// URL to s3 bucket and prefix where jp2s are stored

-`SOURCE_REGION` region in Amazon (you should usually run in the same region as the bucket)

 ## format support
 Currently all images in `SOURCE_ROOT` are assumed to be jpeg2000s.